 481. Seminar.
 (1-0).
 Credit 1.
 Oral discussion of selected topics from technical literature on recent advances in the field.
 Prerequisites: Senior classification in wildlife and fisheries sciences; 6 hours of 300- or 400-level wildlife and fisheries sciences courses.
 May be repeated for credit.

 484. Internship.
 Credit 1 to 9.
-I, II, S Practical experience working in a professional wildlife or fisheries facility.
+Practical experience working in a professional wildlife or fisheries facility.
 Prerequisite: Approval of department head.

 489. Special Topics in… Credit 1 to 4.
-I, II, S Selected topics in an identified area of wildlife and fisheries sciences.
+Selected topics in an identified area of wildlife and fisheries sciences.
 May be repeated for credit.
 Prerequisite: Approval of department head.*